AdilOtha/genealogy-system-with-media-support/README.md

-# A Genealogy System for Family Tree information and Picture Archive
+# Family Tree Database and Picture Archive for Genealogists

 ## About the System